Download artwork on our FREE STUFF page!

 Chakra Flowers & Symbolic Meaning

-Chakra flowers offer unique symbolic meaning for each of the seven major chakras.
+Chakra flowers offer unique symbolic meanings for each of the seven major chakras.
 Flowers are among the oldest spiritual symbols.
-Sacred flowers exist in nearly every culture and spiritual tradition.
+As a result, sacred flowers exist in nearly every culture and spiritual tradition.
 These beloved flowers have inspired poetry, hymns and sacred art throughout history.
-Chakra flowers reveal the meaning and significance of each chakra.
+In addition, chakra flowers reveal the role and significance of each chakra.

 The lotus flower is connected to all of the chakras in the Hindu tradition.
 The lotus is a perfect metaphor for the flowering of consciousness.
 Each chakra has a specific number of petals.
 In turn, each of these petals have their own meanings.
 For example, the root chakra has four petals.
 The crown chakra is known as the thousand-petaled lotus!